Monash-FIT3170/2025W2-Commitment/api/README.md

 ## Calling the API from your application

 You can call the API via HTTP or using Websockets to recieve a reactive message!

-this gives you flexibility as to whether:
+This gives you flexibility as to whether:
-http: you don't want to manage any progress loading the repo and just want the data
+- **http**: you don't want to manage any progress loading the repo and just want the data
-ws: you want to display any loading progress that might give the user something to mull about while the data loads in the background
+- **ws**: you want to display any loading progress that might give the user something to mull about while the data loads in the background

 Both methods require you to send a payload of some sorts.
 This payload should be in standard format, where git can clone the url safely from the command line taking it as an argument:

 ```
 https://github.com/<OWNER>/<REPOSITORY_NAME>
 ```

 If your repo is public, you have nothing to worry about!
 It should work automatically.
 However, if your repo is private, the request may time out and give you an error because git did not have permission to clone the repo.
 To fix this, ensure that you are providing an access key inside your payload, which will help git authentication to approve cloning the repo!
 The general format for such a payload is the following (using https as an example):

 ```
 https://<YOUR_USERNAME>:<YOUR_PRIVATE_KEY>@github.com/<OWNER>/<REPOSITORY_NAME>